How Effective Are Neural Networks for Fixing Security Vulnerabilities: Introduction

 Most vulnerability benchmarks and vulnerability repair solutions focus either on C/C++~\cite{fu2022vulrepair, chen2022neural,huang2019using,lin2007autopag,sidiroglou2005countering,gao2021beyond,lee2018memfix,gao2015safe,muntean2019intrepair} or binaries~\cite{ma2016cdrep,avgerinos2018mayhem,musliner2015fuzzbomb,perkins2009automatically,wang2014diagnosis}.
 There is a lack of solutions and benchmarks for Java, despite it being a widely-used programming language (the third most popular language in the open-source community~\cite{github}) with \emph{many severe vulnerabilities}.

 Java has been used to implement important servers, including web servers and services (e.g., Tomcat, Spring, CFX, Log4J), which are especially vulnerable to attackers.
 Consequently, many of the most critical vulnerabilities are in Java software.
-For example, Google assessed that the \logshell vulnerability in the Log4J package affected 17,000 Maven projects~\cite{log4jimpact}, and Microsoft even reported that nation-state attackers exploited the vulnerability~\cite{log4jguide}. \lin{FYI: there should be no space before footnote numbers}
+For example, Google assessed that the \logshell vulnerability in the Log4J package affected 17,000 Maven projects~\cite{log4jimpact}, and Microsoft even reported that nation-state attackers exploited the vulnerability~\cite{log4jguide}.

 Benchmarks and solutions for other programming languages often do not work or work poorly for fixing Java vulnerabilities.
 For example, the most common vulnerabilities in C/C++ are buffer overflows~\cite{pereira2021characterizing,fan2020ac}.
 Java, as a type-safe language, is designed to avoid buffer overflows.

 Thus, most C/C++ techniques focusing on buffer overflow vulnerabilities are irrelevant to Java.
 We need new benchmarks and techniques for fixing Java security vulnerabilities.

 Instead of building a technique to fix Java vulnerabilities automatically, we study and compare the space and feasibility of applying two types of techniques---learning-based automated program repair and LLMs---to fix Java security vulnerabilities automatically.
 First, learning-based program repair has gained popularity~\cite{lutellier2020coconut,jiang2021cure,zhu2021syntax,ye2022neural,chen2019sequencer,ye2022neural,hopity,zhu2021syntax,deepdebug}.
 These encoder-decoder approaches learn from a large number of pairs of bugs and their fixes (in open-source projects) to fix unseen Java software bugs automatically. \emph{It would be interesting to study how effective such learning-based program repair models are in fixing a subset of software bugs, i.e., software vulnerabilities.}